 Motorcycle Safety (Closed for 2019): The Moto Safety team works with staff and local law enforcement to guarantee safe passage of riders during each day’s route.
 Moto Roadies aren’t always on their bikes and often assist at difficult intersections and other locations to support Cyclists.
 Must provide own motorcycle, helmet, insurance, and verification of Class-M1 drivers license.
 Must be able to stand for long periods of time.

-Route Clean-Up (Now registering!): These behind-the-scenes stars are responsible for the pickup and transport of bagged trash from each Rest Stop to designated dumpsters.
+Route Clean-Up (Closed for 2019): These behind-the-scenes stars are responsible for the pickup and transport of bagged trash from each Rest Stop to designated dumpsters.
 Must be able to lift 60 lbs. and drive a 26ft. truck.

 Route Marking (Closed for 2019): The Route Marking team consists of two teams that work closely with staff to identify problem areas where signage might be insufficient or needing replacement along the route.
 Teams circulate the route addressing these problem areas.
 The second team follows behind the Caboose, picking up all route marking signage and organizing it so that it can be redistributed back to the Advance Route Marking team for use the following day.